MercersKitchen/EPSB-Networking-Field-Trip/README.md

 ## Getting Ready for the Day

+"Powerful Questions" <a href="http://www.learnalberta.ca/content/ssapq/index.html">
-Powerful Questions Lessons: What to Ask Central Staff Personal
+Lesson</a>: What to Ask Central Staff Personal
+- Are you also ready to talk in front of others?

 Set Groups
 - Talkative students